SophieSnoww/Zenith/docs/zenith-collective/members/cambium.md

 - Visions of the future
 - Graffiti enthusiast

 Cambium is an alien wolf with lime green accents.
-They
+They enjoy cultivating plants and creating art - in both audio and visual mediums.
+They are never seen without their gas mask.

 ## Aesthetics and Inspiration

-// TODO
+Aesthetically, Cambium tends to use a solarpunk-dystopia style, overgrown architecture and pristine gardens fallen into ruins and overtaken by the plants once grown there.
+They make minimal drum and bass with ambient and noise influences.

 ### Top Inspo